OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

  - `removeItems`
  - `getKeys`

+.[!NOTE]
-You will note that there is no implementation of a method for clearing all information (such as `clear`).
+> There's no method for clearing all information (such as `clear`).
 Instead, you should instead use `removeItems` to remove multiple entries at a time.

 ### Office.storage example